 ElectrumFM now delivers all existing services and manages all legacy Electrum Services contracts for its retail, commercial, industrial, leisure and domestic premises’ customers with the same engineers as prior to the acquisition.

-JCW say the Electrum employees are supported by the same management and administrative team, however service industry experts have also been added to the team.
+JCW says the Electrum employees are supported by the same management and administrative team; however, service industry experts have also been added.

 Arrangements for the sale of Electrum Services’ business and assets were negotiated with the purchaser by Wilson Field.

-Robert Dymond said “Whilst it is always sad to see an established business run into difficulties, it is good to see the business transfer into the safe hands of a reputable company and to see that business then flourish under new circumstances.
-The transaction was instrumental in saving the jobs of so many employees some of whom had more than 20 years association with the business.
+“Whilst it is always sad to see an established business run into difficulties, it is good to see the business transfer into the safe hands of a reputable company and to see that business then flourish under new circumstances.
+The transaction was instrumental in saving the jobs of so many employees some of whom had more than 20 years association with the business.”